Garden waste collection

 Covid-19 update.
 We are suspending bin deliveries for additional garden bins due to the current pressure on the waste collection service.
 You can still renew your additional garden waste bin.

 Payment for additional garden bins is due for renewal around July.
-If you have an additional garden bin, you should receive your renewal letter soon.
 You can make your payment online when you submit your form (or if this is not possible for you, over the phone).
 You should receive your renewal letter before you make payment.

 Renew and pay for your additional garden bin collection